pangeacyber/pangea-kong/README.md

 In this example, Kong AI Gateway runs with a database using Docker Compose and is configured using the Admin API.

-### Run Kong AI Gateway in Docker Compose
+### Docker Compose example

 [Back to Contents](#contents)

-Use the following `docker-compose.yml` file to run Kong Gateway with a PostgreSQL database:
+Use the following `docker-compose.yaml` file to run Kong Gateway with a PostgreSQL database:

 ```yaml
 services: